takeshape/nextjs/README.md

 - `SHAPE_DEFAULT_BRANCH` - Set an alternate default branch name.
 Otherwise `master` and `main` will both be checked.
 - `SHAPE_GITHUB_TOKEN` OR `GITHUB_TOKEN` - Provide a GitHub personal access token for accessing PR information from the GitHub API.
 Requires access to the repo you're working with and permissions sufficient to list PR issues.
+- `NO_PROMPT_CREATE_BRANCH` - Create an API branch, without prompting when the git `post-checkout` hook fires.
+By default this is `'false'`.
+- `NO_PROMPT_PROMOTE_BRANCH` - Promote an API branch, without prompting when the git `post-merge` hook fires.
+By default this is `'false'`.
 - `NO_TTY_SHOULD_CREATE_BRANCH` - A flag setting the create branch behavior in non-TTY environments, like the VSCode git tools.
-By default this is `true`.
+By default this is `'true'`.
-- `NO_TTY_SHOULD_MERGE_BRANCH` - A flag setting the merge branch behavior in non-TTY environments.
-By default this is `true`.
+- `NO_TTY_SHOULD_PROMOTE_BRANCH` - A flag setting the merge branch behavior in non-TTY environments.
+By default this is `'true'`.

 ## Usage